 A woman’s first step should be identifying her goals and choosing investment options that’ll make her goals a reality.
 Deciding between mutual fund or stock will be easier to make while keeping your goal in mind.

-You can check out Lxme’s goal-based portfolios that are well-researched, diversified and curated by experts.
+You can check out LXME’s goal-based portfolios that are well-researched, diversified and curated by experts.
 You can start investing towards your goal with just Rs.
 100!

 Market Knowledge